-To avoid these problems, the ISO proposed several Tariff modifications in order to completely separate (i.e., "wall off") the invoicing and Settlement processes for the preparatory rerun from the invoicing and Settlement process that is used to clear the current ISO Markets.
-Also, in order to address concerns that the eight-business-day deadline for filling disputes under the ISO Tariff would not allow Market Participants sufficient time to review the extensive number of statements that they would receive during the preparatory rerun process, the ISO proposed to (1) provide Market Participants with Settlement detail files for all Settlement Statements produced in the preparatory rerun; and (2) communicate regularly with Market Participants regarding the issues that would be included in the preparatory rerun.
+The ISO explained, however, that certain amendments to the ISO tariff were necessary in order to accomplish this goal, because the ISO tariff as it was then structured was not compatible with the resolution of the preparatory adjustments and reruns.
+The tariff provided that charges and adjustments for past trading days should be added to current trade month settlement statements and invoices.
+The ISO explained that placing the charges from past periods that it planned to address in these preparatory reruns and adjustments on current trade month statements would cause several problems.
+To avoid these problems, the ISO proposed several tariff modifications in order to completely separate (i.e., "wall off") the invoicing and settlement processes for the preparatory rerun from the invoicing and settlement process that is used to clear the current ISO markets.
+Also, in order to address concerns that the deadline under the ISO tariff, of eight-business-days for filing disputes, would not allow market participants sufficient time to review the extensive number of statements that they would receive during the preparatory rerun process, the ISO proposed to (1) provide market participants with settlement detail files for all settlement statements produced in the preparatory rerun; and (2) communicate regularly with market participants regarding the issues that would be included in the preparatory rerun.
 In answers to comments and protests on Amendment No. 51, the ISO also proposed to extend the dispute period for preparatory rerun statements from eight to 15 business days.
-In addition, in some instances, Market Participants requested, and were given, additional time by the ISO to complete their review of the individual settlement statements.
+Also, in some instances market participants requested, and were given, additional time by the ISO to complete their review of the individual settlement statements.